s-hertel/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_lookups.rst

       - debug:
           msg: "motd value is {{ motd_value }}"

 The first argument to the ``lookup`` function is required and specifies the name of the lookup plugin.
-If the lookup plugin is a collection the fully qualified name must be provided, since the :ref:`collections keyword<collections_keyword>` does not apply to lookup plugins.
+If the lookup plugin is in a collection, the fully qualified name must be provided, since the :ref:`collections keyword<collections_keyword>` does not apply to lookup plugins.

 The ``lookup`` function also accepts an optional boolean keyword ``wantlist``, which defaults to ``False``.
 When ``True``, the result of the lookup is ensured to be a list.